How Tutor-Led Courses Work

 When your class is over we hope you will join in discussions in our Open Forum anytime, found under the section heading “for Everyone” at the top of the list of forums.
 It is a good place to request advice and find information posted by others in our Pharos community.
 If you are already a member of the open forum, then joining a course forum will be easy and familiar.
 Remember, if you have any problems then we are here to help and you can email us or contact us via the Contact Form in the Student Area.

 You are not required to attend the chats, unless you are being assessed as part of the Family History Skills & Strategies (Intermediate) programme.
 For all other courses we encourage you to come to chats because the discussion supports what you are learning in the lessons, but there is no necessity to do so.
 Sometimes the chat session is used for “hands-on” activity at useful websites.
 Chats are not lessons, but are there to support the lessons and help you learn.

-Chats are scheduled by the tutor and every effort is made to accommodate preferences.
+Chats are scheduled by the tutor and where possible we try and accommodate preferences.
+Most courses have chats on weekday evenings UK time.
 If you want to check the time difference between where you live and UK time, go to www.timeanddate.com.
 The start date of a course does not imply that chats are on that day of the week.

 After a chat is over, the text is saved and sent round to all students in the class or made available in the class forum.
 There is no need to take notes during discussion.